Thousands of Federal Retirees Receive $100,000 a Year Pensions…

 There is a different sort of racialist derangement spreading in the country — and it is getting ugly.

-“I kill all the white people in the movie.
+Here is actor Jamie Foxx joking recently about his new movie role:“I kill all the white people in the movie.
 How great is that?”

 Reverse white and black in the relevant ways and even a comedian would hear national outrage.
 Instead, his hip Saturday Night Live audience even gave Foxx applause.